Compliance and Enforcement Policy for designated projects subject to the Impact Assessment Act

 - take any measure that is necessary in order to comply with the IAA, or to mitigate the effects of non-compliance.

-The order also contains a statement that a person or entity may provide comments to the enforcement officer in response to the order and a statement that a request for a review may be made to the President of the Agency and the time period for doing so, in accordance with section 130 of the IAA.
+The order also contains a statement that a person or entity may provide comments to the enforcement officer in response to the order.
+It also contains a statement that a request for a review may be made to the President of IAAC and the time period for doing so.

-In exigent circumstances, where an enforcement officer judges it necessary, the enforcement officer may give the offender or violator a verbal order on the condition that is out of compliance, followed within seven days by a written order issued in accordance with section 127.
-For greater certainty, exigent circumstances includes circumstances in which the delay necessary to issue a written order that meets the requirements of the IAA would likely result in a danger to the environment, human life or health or public safety.
+In exigent circumstances, where an enforcement officer determines it necessary, the enforcement officer may give a verbal order on the condition that it is followed by the issuance of a written order, within seven days.
+For greater certainty, exigent circumstances include situations in which the delay necessary to issue a written order, that meets the requirements of the IAA, would likely result in a danger to the environment, human life or health or public safety.

 Request for a Review

-Any person or entity to whom an order is given under section 127 or 128 of the IAA may, by notice in writing given to the President of the Agency within 30 days after the day on which the person or entity receives a copy of the order, make a request to the President for a review of the order by the review officer including the alleged non-compliance and the supporting facts and evidence.
+Any person or entity to whom an order is given under the IAA may, by notice in writing given to the President of IAAC within 30 days after the day on which the person or entity receives a copy of the order, make a request to the President for a review of the order.

-Upon the receipt of a request for a review the President of the Agency must designate an individual as a review officer to review the order.
+Upon the receipt of a request for a review, the President of IAAC must designate an individual as a review officer to review the order.

 Extension of Period for Request for a Review

-The President of the Agency may extend the period within which a request for a review may be made if, in the President’s opinion, it is in the public interest to do so.
+The President of IAAC may extend the period within which a request for a review may be made if, in the President’s opinion, it is in the public interest to do so.

 The request for a review of an order does not suspend the operation of an order.